Coalgebraic Infinite Traces and Kleisli Simulations: Systems with Nondeterministic Branching

 \subsubsection{Backward Simulations}

-Next we wish to establish soundness of \emph{backward} Kleisli simulations with respect to \emph{infinite} traces (for finite traces it is shown in~\cite{hasuo06genericforward}).
-In fact, the desired soundness fails in general---a counterexample is in Example~\ref{example:bwdsimnotsound}.
-It turns out that we can impose certain restrictions on backward Kleisli simulations and ensure soundness.
+Next we wish to establish soundness of \emph{backward} Kleisli simulations with respect to \emph{infinitary} traces (for finite traces it is shown in~\cite{hasuo06genericforward}).
+In fact, the desired soundness fails in general: here are counterexamples.